 Being in the music community requires training, dedication and education.
 The real power of artists like Usher, Cardi B and Snoop relies on well-trained, well-educated and highly capable audio engineers.
 The best of these people went to technical and vocational schools to master their craft.
 You too can aspire to change the world, one note at a time.

-Interested in learning more about audio engineering?
+Interested in learning more about how Auto-Tune works and what is is?
 The audio production and engineering program at the Institute of Production and Recording is an occupational degree program designed to train producer engineers who are entrepreneurs, musically and technically creative, and proficient in modern recording technology and technique.
 Students learn the fundamentals: acoustics, audio signal flow, recording, music theory, digital audio workstations, MIDI sequencing, and music and entertainment business essentials.
 Throughout the program, students are involved in hands-on exercises and real-world studio projects that enable them to apply their knowledge and refine their skills.

 At the end of the audio production and engineering program, each student presents a portfolio — a selection of his or her best work to date.
 This serves as a demo reel for potential employers and clients — an audio resume with professional content that highlights the graduate’s talent and skill.